 Located in Kohler, The American Club is a five-star resort where you can find luxurious accommodations, fine dining, world-class golf and Kohler Waters Spa – Wisconsin’s only five-star spa.
 As would be expected from the Kohler Company, the spa is decked out in gorgeous design elements, and the therapeutic indoor pool even has a waterfall feature.
 In this resort, you will also find five restaurants, including the Horse & Plow, The Wisconsin Room, The Greenhouse, The Winery Bar and The Immigrant Restaurant.
 While the village may be small, as you can see, it is full of natural escapes and five-star luxury.

-If you have any questions about this article or in-flight catering, contact email@example.com.
+If you have any questions about this article or in-flight catering in Wisconsin, contact firstname.lastname@example.org.